HTTP Status Codes Explained: Meanings and Common Errors

 Common errors & how to fix them

-HTTP status codes don't always indicate errors, but when they do, it's important to promptly fix them.
+HTTP status codes don’t always indicate errors, but when they do, they help quickly identify and resolve issues.
 Here are troubleshooting guides for the three most common types of error codes:

 500 Internal Server errors troubleshooting guide: